drb/auto-translator/README.md

 ```
 -i          Input file (JSON).
 -o          Output file path.
+-d          Split each output file into own JSON document.
+When this is set, the path set by -o must be a writable directory.
 -s          Source language (using 2 letter ISO_639-1 code).
 -l          Target languages.
 Specify multiple by separating with commas.
 -v          Verbose mode (prints output to screen).